Anju (actress)

 Anju is an Indian actress best known for her work in Malayalam and Tamil films and television series.

 Personal life

 Anju belongs to a Tamil family and was raised in Chennai.
-Her father Raja is a Muslim while her mother Ratna was a Hindu.
+Her father Raja is a TurkishMuslim while her mother Ratna was a Hindu brahmin.

 At the age of 17, Anju married actor Tiger Prabhakar, who was 48 years old.
 They got separated within a year.
 She has a son, Arjun, from this marriage.

 Career

 Anju debuted at the age of two with the Tamil movie Uthiripookkal in 1979.
 She had acted in a Kannada and Telugu movies as well.
 She won the Kerala State Film Award for Best Actress in 1988 for the movie Rukmini.
 The film sometimes spelled Rugmini was directed by K. P. Kumaran.
 She became known as Baby Anju because of her early roles as Child artist.